fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`backspace` moves the cursor left.

-- :kbd:`g` / :kbd:`G` moves the cursor to the beginning/end of the commandline, respectively.
+- :kbd:`g,g` / :kbd:`G` moves the cursor to the beginning/end of the commandline, respectively.

 - :kbd:`:,q` exits fish.